 And there's a difference.

-You know, I watch um all of these people that once claimed in their careers to be conservative.
+You know, I watch all of these people that once claimed in their careers to be conservative, and they end up on, you know, fake news, CNN, or conspiracy TV, MSNBC.

 They end up there and they become huge, huge, massive liberals.

-They don't even for example, put labels aside, but label like all of this talk about Trump is a nationalist.
+They don't even, for example, put labels aside, but label, like all of this talk about Trump is a nationalist.

-No, he's he's not governing as a nationalist.
+No, he's not governing as a nationalist.

 He's not governing in that vein.